imagej/imagej.github.io/_pages/plugins/index.md

 In the meantime, to install a plugin manually, follow the plugin's installation instructions, if any.
 The plugin will consist of one or more files which must be downloaded and (typically) placed in ImageJ's `plugins` folder:

--   If the file suffix is `.jar` or `.class` then it is usually enough to simply restart ImageJ after dropping the file into `plugins`.
+-   If the file suffix is `.jar` or `.class` then it is usually enough to simply restart ImageJ after dropping the file into `plugins` (or any similar directory mentioned in the following sections).
--   If the file suffix is `.java` then you typically must execute the [Compile and Run](https://imagej.net/ij/docs/guide/146-31.html#toc-Subsection-31.5) command on the file to first compile it to a `.class`.
-After running this command once and restarting ImageJ, the plugin will become available in ImageJ's `Plugins` menu.
+-   If the file suffix is `.java` then you typically must manually compile it to a `.class` using the `javac` utility.
+For example, running the following from the directory containing your plugin: `javac -cp "$IJ_DIR/jars/*" MyCoolPlugin_.java`.
+This assumes environment variable `IJ_DIR` set to your ImageJ installation directories (`$IJ_DIR` for MacOS/Linux, `%IJ_DIR%` for Windows).
+After running this command once you will have a `.class` file that you can use as indicated above.
+Don't forget the `_` required in the name!

 ### User-specific plugins